huntercfreeman/HunterFreeman.About/README.md

 One line of the lyrics is: "you've got a beautiful brain but its disintegrated from all the medicine."

 This is how I felt while I was on antipsychotics.
-But, I want to make it clear that one shoud listen to their psychiatrist or therapist.
+But, I want to make it clear that one should listen to their psychiatrist or therapist.
 They are trained, and want to help you.

 I had been on pill form antipsychotics, and monthly injectables, for about a year at one point.